Skip to content

 Sample Return:

-[MCPTool(name="HirebaseSearch", descriptions=["Search for job information by providing keywords"]),
+[MCPTool(name="HirebaseSearch", description="Search for job information by providing keywords"),

-MCPTool(name="HirebaseAnalyze", descriptions=["Analyze job market trends for given skills"])]
+MCPTool(name="HirebaseAnalyze", description="Analyze job market trends for given skills")]

 Method 2: disconnect()